-Honors in History requires a minimum of ★48 of which at least ★42 must be at the senior level including at least ★6 in each of any three of the following 12 fields: Africa or Middle East, Asia, Britain, Canada, Classical, History of Science and Medicine, Latin America, Medieval, Modern Europe, United States, Women's History, Subject Area Studies.
+Honors in History requires a minimum of \star 48 of which at least \star 42 must be at the senior level including at least \star 6 in each of any three of the following 12 fields: Africa or Middle East, Asia, Britain, Canada, Classical, History of Science and Medicine, Latin America, Medieval, Modern Europe, United States, Women's History, Subject Area Studies.

-In selecting courses in "Subject Area Studies," students must observe two conditions: first, in one subfield they must complete ★6; second, the courses they select must not have regional area equivalencies to the regional fields of concentration they are presenting in the area of the Honors essay, in their second field of concentration and in their third field.
+In selecting courses in "Subject Area Studies," students must observe two conditions: first, in one subfield they must complete $\star 6$; second, the courses they select must not have regional area equivalencies to the regional fields of concentration they are presenting in the area of the Honors essay, in their second field of concentration and in their third field.
 Listed below are the "subfields" in Subject Area Studies with the courses in these "subfields."
 The regional area equivalencies of these courses are self-evident and may be confirmed with the Honors Advisor in History.

-- External/International Relations History HIST 298, 299, 338, 355, 363, 387, 403, 404, 419, 458, 477 - (2) Intellectual/Theoretical HistoryHIST 205, 302, 303, 407, 408, 409, 414, 417, 471, 492 - (3) Comparative History
+(1) External/International Relations History

+HIST 298, 299, 338, 355, 363, 387, 403, 404, 419, 458, 477

+(2) Intellectual/Theoretical History

+HIST 205, 302, 303, 407, 408, 409, 414, 417, 471, 492

-HIST 494
+- (3) Comparative History - HIST 494

 A maximum of ★60 in History (including junior courses) may be presented.
-A minimum of ★6 must be at the 400-level.
+A minimum of 6 must be at the 400-level.
 Normally, students should take courses in two additional fields to provide them with the breadth intended in the History Honors Program.
-In certain circumstances, selected Classics courses are accepted as the equivalent of HIST courses.
+In certain circumstances, courses in ancient history offered by the Department of Classics are accepted as the equivalent of history department courses.
 Approval of the Honors Advisor is required in such cases, and, when used in this manner, these courses will be included in the minimum and maximum permitted.
 An historiography seminar, HIST 500, is required during the third year; HIST 501 permits completion of the Honors essay required during the fourth year.
 Students prepare the Honors essay under the supervision of a member of the Department.
 The Department may require any student, in addition to submitting the essay, to pass an oral or written examination on the essay subject.
-At least ★12 are required in each of the areas of the Honors essay and a second field.
+At least ±12 are required in each of the areas of the Honors essay and a second field.
 Students must satisfy the Department of their ability to read a language other than English.
 Examinations for that purpose are conducted by the Department and normally are written during the second or third year.
 They must, in any case, be written and passed for completion of the degree.
-Honors history students who already have ★6 in a Language other than English at the senior level will be exempt from the language exam.
-Those students with ★6 at the junior level will not be exempt from the language exam.
+Honors history students who already have $\star 6$ in a language other than English at the senior level will be exempt from the language exam.
+Those students with $\star 6$ at the junior level will not be exempt from the language exam.
 This program does not have a minor requirement.